xdebug/vscode-php-debug/README.md

 When you make a request to `localhost` with your webbrowser or run a script from the command line, XDebug will connect to VS Code and you can debug your PHP.

 For CLI scripts, you can set the same options the Node debugger supports: `program`, `runtimeExecutable`, `runtimeArgs`, `args`, `cwd`, `env` and `externalConsole` (see IntelliSense for descriptions).
-The dafault configuration includes one that runs the currently opened script as an example.
+The default configuration includes one that runs the currently opened script as an example.

 What is supported?
 ------------------